rock-core/rock-and-syskit/source/integrating_functionality/ruby_libraries.html.md

 somehow weaker in the Ruby case though, as in the end most of the data processing is done in C++ in a Rock system.

-Generally speaking, **do not do too many things within the Syskit process**.
+For code meant to be executed within Syskit, generally speaking, **do not do too many things within the Syskit process**.
 Syskit is in charge of coordinating the system's components, and having long computations within the Syskit process will increase Syskit's reaction times.

+## Creating and Adding Packages to the Workspace

+This is covered in the [Workspace and Packages section](../workspace/add_packages.html)

 ## Conventions